Arges86/web-spellchecker/README.md

 * [node.js] - Evented I/O for the backend
 * [Express] - Fast node.js network app framework
 * [cheerio] - An implementation of core jQuery designed specifically for the server.
-* [request-promise] - A simplified HTTP request client 'request' with Promise suppor
+* [request-promise] - A simplified HTTP request client 'request' with Promise support.
+* [ws] - WebSocket client and server implementation.

 ### Installation